JWP Consulting GK

 You’re probably wondering how I ended up in this situation.

-The Projectify web app has components that all need to work together, otherwise the app will not function correctly.
-There is a SvelteKit frontend, a Django backend, a Celery worker, a Redis cache and message queue, and the whole thing uses PostgreSQL as its RDBMS.
+The Projectify web app has components that all need to work together, otherwise the app doesn’t function correctly.
+There’s a SvelteKit frontend, a Django backend, a Celery worker, a Redis cache and message queue, and the whole thing uses PostgreSQL as its RDBMS.
 Image assets are stored with Cloudinary so far, but even here I am looking to migrate the app away.

 Projectify architecture until now